Friedl Dicker-Brandeis

-Frederika "Friedl" Dicker-Brandeis (30 July 1898, in Vienna – 9 October 1944, in Auschwitz-Birkenau), was an Austrian artist and educator murdered by the Nazis in the Auschwitz-Birkenau extermination camp.
+Frederika "Friedl" Dicker-Brandeis (30 July 1898, Vienna – 9 October 1944, Auschwitz-Birkenau), was an Austrian artist, designer and educator murdered by the Nazis in the Auschwitz-Birkenau extermination camp.
+From 1919-1923 she was a student at the Weimar Bauhaus.

 Biography

 Frederika Dicker was born in Vienna on 30 July 1898, into a poor Jewish family.
 Her father was a shop-assistant; her mother, Karolina, died in 1902.
 She married Pavel Brandeis in 1936 and used the hyphenated surname after that.

 Dicker-Brandeis was a student of Johannes Itten at his private school in Vienna, and later followed Itten to study and teach at the Weimar Bauhaus.
+After completing the obligatory one semester Bauhaus Preliminary Course, Dicker was accepted as a student.
+She was recognised as an exceptionally gifted student, such that throughout her time at the Weimar Bauhaus she was not required to pay some tuition fees, given scholarship funds and granted a studio in the autumn of 1921.
 She was involved in the textile design, printmaking, bookbinding, and typography workshops there from 1919-1923.

 After leaving the Bauhaus, she worked as an artist and textile designer in Berlin, Prague, and Hronov.
 Dicker-Brandeis wrote to a friend in 1940:

 In World War II

 Dicker-Brandeis and her husband, Pavel Brandeis, were deported to the Terezín "model ghetto" on December 17, 1942.
 During her time at Terezín, she gave art lessons and lectures with art supplies she smuggled into the camp.
 She helped to organize secret education classes for the 600 children of Terezín.
 She saw drawing and art as a way for the children to understand their emotions and their environment.
 Dicker-Brandeis insisted that each child must sign their own name, not allowing them to become invisible or anonymous.
 In this, she persisted in pursuing her goal "to rouse the desire towards creative work."

 In September 1944, Brandeis was transported to Auschwitz.
 Dicker-Brandeis volunteered for the next transport to join him.
 Before she was taken away, she entrusted Raja Engländerova, chief tutor of Girls' Home L 410, with two suitcases containing 4,500 drawings.
 Dicker-Brandeis was murdered in Birkenau on 9 October 1944.
 Her husband survived.